itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/04-privelage-escelation.md

 ## Unquoted Service Path

-After gaining RDP access to the victim machine as `MYLAB\Jsmith`, the attacker proceeded with local discovery to identify potential privilege escalation opportunities.
+After completing the reconnaissance phase and gaining RDP access through the RDP brute-force stage, the attacker obtained access to the victim machine as `MYLAB\Jsmith` and proceeded with local discovery to identify potential privilege escalation opportunities.

-### 1. Service Enumeration
+## Service Enumeration

 From the compromised `Jsmith` session, Windows services were enumerated to identify potentially misconfigured services.